-Students will practice making predictions and support their thinking with evidence from the text.
+Students will be able to practice making predictions and support their thinking with evidence from the text.

-- Here’s another idea if that one doesn’t fit your environment: Re-enter the room.
-Get a kickball (or other playground equipment) from your storage area, get your whistle and/or room key and put on your coat.
+- Re-enter the classroom.
+Get a kickball (or other playground equipment) from your storage area, get your whistle and/or room key, and put on your coat.
 Have the class make a prediction about what might happen next and support it with evidence.

-- Go over the first example as a class, making sure to emphasize that students note the evidence that they used to make their prediction.
+- Go over the next example as a class, making sure to emphasize that students note the evidence that they used to make their prediction.

 - Read each of the remaining examples as a class and then have students discuss their predictions and evidence in pairs or small groups.

-- When they are finished, have students review their work together (in groups) or as a whole class.
+- When they are finished, have students review their work together (in groups) or as a class.
 Encourage students to share why they selected their predictions.
-Discuss any questions.